 But Klopp insists it will not be easy being the 68-year-old's successor at the Allianz Arena.

 "There could definitely be more appealing working circumstances for a coach.
 It was rather obvious that it would be like this, though," he was quoted as saying by Bild.

 Klopp then went on to praise Guardiola's humble attitude and made it clear he thinks the Spaniard will do a good job at the Bundesliga champions.

-"I think that we are all just happy that Pep himself arrived at his unveiling by foot and didn't come hovering into the press room," Klopp joked.
+"I think that we are all just happy that Pep himself arrived at his unveiling by foot and didn't come hovering into the press room.

 The BVB coach also had his say on the situation of Robert Lewandowski, who had set his sights on a move to Bayern, but was denied a switch to Dortmund's rivals by club CEO Hans-Joachim Watzke.

 "I don't have any fear that Robert will no longer give his all.
 He has said that he wanted a transfer and where he wanted to go.
-That didn't materialize, but things like that happen," he insisted.
+That didn't materialise, but things like that happen," he added.